shahramyalameha/burai/docs/source/usage/project/input_text.rst

 Reload
 ------

-After the modification of project tab, pushing the reload button reflects it to input editor.
+After the modification of project tab, pushing the reload button reflects it to text editor.

 .. image:: ../../../img/projects/imageEditorReload.png
    :scale: 30 %